 The FDA may refer an application for a novel drug or biologic to an advisory committee.
 An advisory committee is a panel of independent experts, including clinicians and other scientific experts, which reviews, evaluates and provides a recommendation as to whether the application should be approved and under what conditions.
 The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.
-Before approving an NDA or BLA, the FDA typically will inspect the facility or facilities where the product is manufactured.
-The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and are adequate to assure consistent production of the product within required specifications.
+Before approving an NDA or BLA, the FDA typically will inspect the facilities are in compliance with cGMP requirements and are adequate to assure consistent production of the product within required specifications.
 Additionally, before approving an NDA or BLA, the FDA may inspect one or more clinical trial sites to assure compliance with GCP and other requirements and the integrity of the clinical data submitted to the FDA.